qmk/qmk_firmware/docs/keymap.md

 <!-- Maybe we should remove this section, since it's very depreciated -->

-!> Functions are depreciated in favor of [custom macros](feature_macros.md) or have been rolled into keycodes.
+!> These functions are deprecated in favor of [custom macros](feature_macros.md) or have been rolled into keycodes.

 At the bottom of the file we've defined a single custom function.
 This function defines a key that sends `KC_ESC` when pressed without modifiers and `KC_GRAVE` when modifiers are held.
 There are a couple pieces that need to be in place for this to work, and we will go over both of them.